 For all other online intermediaries subject to the DSA, the obligations will start to bite from 17 February 2024.

-A game or gaming environment could fall within the DSA’s scope, depending on its functionalities.
+A game or game environment could fall within the DSA’s scope, depending on its functionalities.
 For example, where:

-• the gaming environment contains some sort of bulletin board or social media functionality meaning the environment itself is an online platform - especially if such functionality enables communications to all the game’s users and not just a closed group.
+- the game environment contains some sort of bulletin board or social media functionality meaning the environment itself is an online platform - especially if such functionality enables communications to all the game’s users and not just a closed group.

 DSA compliance obligations